ks982579/ksulldev-astro/src/pages/notes/data-science/data-quality.md

 ##### External Changes

 Examples are: tax law changes, regulatory requirements such as financial reporting, compliance, data protection, etc...
 These require hastily changes and patches to systems.
 There's a saying that you can have only 3 of 4, Cheap, Fast, Good (quality), Done.
 Companies sadly pick the _quality_ as the flex point.

+#### System Upgrades

+Apparently data fit for one system requires some massaging to fit in another.
+This can cause issues and expose inaccuracies.

+#### Data Purging

+**Data Purging** is the process of _permanently_ deleting old data from storage space.
+This is done once the retention limit is reached or data becomes obsolete.
+It can impact the wrong data accidentally.
+You can purge too much or too little.

+#### Multiple Uses of Data and Lack of Shared Understanding

+Again, data quality depends on context it is used.
+So, if collected for one purpose, it may not port over for other purposes.
+If the data collectors knew what it would be used for, the could collect good quality data for everyone.

+#### Loss of Expertise

+p.
+26